Brú Pension Fund Loan policy

 6.1

-A loan application and supporting documents must be submitted electronically through the fund's application website.
+A loan application and supporting documents must be submitted electronically on the fund's application website.

 6.2

-A loan application is valid for two months after being received by the fund.
+A loan application is valid for two months from the time it has been received.

 7. Granting of loan